arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 #### Connect to Your Provider

 You need to enter the Pin code and the APN link of your provider.
-The username and pass depends on the provider you have.
+The user name and password depends on the provider you have.

 This sketch will initialize the SIM card and connect to your provider's network